 Question: "Where did Old Testament believers go when they died?"

 The New Testament equivalent of Sheol is Hades.
-Prior to Christ’s resurrection, Luke 16:19-31 shows Hades to be divided into two realms: a place of comfort where Lazarus was and a place of torment where the rich man was.
-The word hell in verse 23 is not “Gehenna” (place of eternal torment) but “Hades” (place of the dead).
+Prior to Christ’s resurrection, Luke 16:19-31 shows Hades to be divided into two realms: a place of comfort where Lazarus was (heaven) and a place of torment where the rich man was (hell).
 Lazarus’s place of comfort is elsewhere called Paradise (Luke 23:43).
-Between these two districts of Hades is “a great gulf fixed” (Luke 16:26).
+The rich man’s place of torment is called Gehenna in Mark 9:45.
+Between Paradise and Gehenna (the two districts of Hades) there was “a great gulf fixed” (Luke 16:26).

 Jesus is described as having descended into Hades after His death (Acts 2:27, 31; cf. Ephesians 4:9).
 At the resurrection of Jesus Christ, it seems that the believers in Hades (i.e., the occupants of Paradise) were moved to another location.
 Now, Paradise is above rather than below (2 Corinthians 12:2-4).

 Today, when a believer dies, he is “present with the Lord” (2 Corinthians 5:6-9).
-When an unbeliever dies, he follows the Old Testament unbelievers to Hades.
+When an unbeliever dies, he follows the Old Testament unbelievers to the torment side of Hades.
 At the final judgment, Hades will be emptied before the Great White Throne, where its occupants will be judged prior to entering the lake of fire (Revelation 20:13-15).

 © Copyright 2002-2013 Got Questions Ministries.